laijupjoy/Prediction-of-Credit-Risk-Using-South-German-Bank-Data/README.md

 4. EDA Analysis         : EDA Analysis with Summary Table, Histogram, Density Plots,correlation matrix.

 5. Feature Selection    :  Drop few non important coloumns in dataset.
+                           They are 'other_debtors','other_installment_plans','housing','job','people_liable','foreign_worker'.
+                           Job and housing correlated to other features. other_debtors,other_installment_plans,people_liable,foreign_worker features are highly imbalanced categorical features.

 6. Data Transformation  :  Converting the categorical columns having ordinal values to Label Encoding Converting the categorical columns having non-ordinal values to One Hot Encoding